Shriniket007/shriniket007/README.md

 -->

 - About Me
 🔭 Hello!
 I'm Shriniket Kulkarni, currently in my fourth year of engineering at D.Y.
-Patil College of Engineering in Akurdi, Pune.
+Patil College of Engineering in Akurdi, Pune.<br>
-🌱 I am currently learning Data Structures and Algorithms.
+🌱 I am currently learning Data Structures and Algorithms.<br>
-👯 Eagerly seeking opportunities to contribute to Open Source Projects!
+👯 Eagerly seeking opportunities to contribute to Open Source Projects!<br>
-🚀 Passionate about technology and always excited to explore and learn new things.
+🚀 Passionate about technology and always excited to explore and learn new things.<br>
-✉️ You can contact me through email at shriniketkulkarni42@gmail.com.
+✉️ You can contact me through email at shriniketkulkarni42@gmail.com.<br>
-⚽ A football enthusiast 🏏 with an ear for great music 🎵.
+⚽ A football enthusiast 🏏 with an ear for great music 🎵.<br>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shriniket007&label=Profile%20views&color=0e75b6&style=flat" alt="shriniket007" /> </p>